ably/ably-asset-tracking-android/README.md

 We publish to [GitHub Packages](https://github.com/ably/ably-asset-tracking-android/packages/) for this repository.

 To install the dependency you will first need to create a "Personal Access Token" in your GitHub account.
-The token must have the `read:packages` permission.
+That token must have the `read:packages` permission.
-Then use your generated token to authenticate in the AAT GitHub Packages repository:
+Then use your generated token to authenticate with the AAT GitHub Packages repository:

 ```gradle
 repositories {